serre-lab/brownUnconference/README.md

 &nbsp;

 ## Schedule

 We will host the following events distributed across the two days of the conference.
 Please find instructions on how to get involved in the next section.
-The detailed schedule will be published closer to the conference.
+Add the brown unconference calendar to yours by subscribing [here](https://calendar.google.com/calendar?cid=YnJvd24uZWR1X3BjOTczczI1OWxlcmwyMDI5b3NtYWVnYmFvQGdyb3VwLmNhbGVuZGFyLmdvb2dsZS5jb20).

 * Lightning talks: 2-3 minute talks (2 slides max) – for those who may be in the early stages of their research, to introduce themselves, share their interests, pitch projects, or simply network with other members of the conference.